BregornOriginal/to-do-list-whit-webpack/README.md

 ### Usage

 - You can download an extension for VSCode named "Live Server" so you can see the actual project working in the browser
+- Also, you can run npm I to install the dependencies and open it whit webpack
+- To run the program whit webpack you can write the command line `npm run start`

 ## Authors